Overview

 Faculty

 There are currently 26 active faculty members.
 Of these, 22 are tenured and 4 untenured.
-They include 6 women and 1 underrepresented minority member and 3 who hold joint appointments.
+They include 6 women and 1 underrepresented minority member.
+Four hold joint appointments.
 10 of these faculty are members of the National Academy of Sciences.
-One is the winner of the Nobel Prize and one has received the National Medal of Science.
-There are 3 lecturers (one senior).
+Two are winners of the Nobel Prize and one has received the National Medal of Science.
+There are 4 lecturers (1 senior & 1 advanced).

 Graduate Students and Postdoctoral Scholars